Yi-Jiahe/advent-of-code-2018/README.md

 ### Day 5: Alchemical Reduction

 Given a polymer chain represented by upper and lower case characters, determine the length of the resultant chain after a series of chain reactions between adjacent upper and lower characters of the same letter (part 1).
+Find out what the shortest possible polymer is with the ability to remove one type (letter) (part 2).

 Remember to not to count whitespace (newline characters) in the input.